 Like Disneyland’s Halloween Time, Legoland’s annual Halloween Theme Park Attraction is designed to appeal to children who don’t want to have nightmares.
 Listed under Theme Park Halloween Attractions.
 Get more information by clicking the name.

-Description: Montana Avenue hosts its Annual Halloween Hop from 3-6pm on Halloween night.
+Montana Avenue Merchants Association presents this event from 3-6pm on Halloween night.
 Kids of all ages will enjoy trick-or-treating all along Montana Avenue, plus all kinds of fun, spooky activities!

 MR BONES PUMPKIN PATCH

-Description: Mr. Bones Pumpkin Patch offers a variety of kid-friendly activities: petting zoo, “jumpin’ pumpkin, pony rides, face painting, super slide, straw maze, pumpkin decorating, a giant rocking horse.
-The pumpkin patch also hosts parties of children and adults.
+Mr. Bones Pumpkin Patch offers a variety of kid-friendly activities: petting zoo, “jumpin’ pumpkin, pony rides, face painting, super slide, straw maze, pumpkin decorating, a giant rocking horse.
+Mr. Bones Pumpkin patch sells pumpkins (of course), squash, gourds, indian corn, and other tricks and treats in their Halloween Boutique.
+The pumpkin patch also hosts parties for children and adults.